 The potential applicant pool for this program is limited, since the program supports education and training programs of regional or national scope.
 On the one hand, this has resulted in a small number of applications each year.
 On the other hand, the applications have tended to be very strong, which has led to higher funding ratios historically.

-The number of application to an NEH grant program can vary widely from year to year, as can the funding ratio.
+The number of applications to an NEH grant program can vary widely from year to year, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com .

 Program questions should be directed to NEH’s Division of Preservation and Access at 202-606-8570 or firstname.lastname@example.org .
-Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.
+Applicants who are deaf or hard of hearing can contact NEH via Federal Relay (TTY users) at 800-877-8399.